khaemn/CarND-Path-Planning-Project/WRITEUP.md

 Actually, all the planning behavior during a highway driving can be described by a small set of simple rules.
 At first, here is crucial rules, that can never be violated:

 * Do not collide into other objects on the road
-* Do not move faster then a current speed limitation
+* Do not move faster then a current speed limit
 * Drive only in lanes at the right part of the road
 * Do not exceed absolute maximum acceleration/deceleration limits, as it leads to wheel skidding

 Other important rules *could* be violated in a particular situation to fulfill the crucial ones above:

-* When the current speed is higher or lower that a necessary, accelerate or decelerate smoothly to prevent jerk
+* When the current speed is higher or lower that a necessary, accelerate or decelerate smoothly to prevent longitudinal jerk
 * When driving straight (e.g. not changing lanes): keep close to the lane center
-* If all lanes are free:
+* If all the lanes are free:
   * Prefer driving at the highest legal speed minus some small safety delta
   * If there are 3 lanes or more: prefer driving in the central lane(s), as the leftmost and rightmost usually are more dangerous
 * If there's an obstacle ahead:
   * If no free adjacent lane available - decelerate and maintain a safe distance to the obstacle ahead
-  * If there is a free adjacent lane - go to that lane via a smooth trajectory and cross the lane boundaries faster than in 3 seconds
+  * If there is a free adjacent lane - go to that lane
-* Avoid changing lanes too often (say, once in several seconds)
+* When changing lanes:
+  * Go via a smooth trajectory, that minimizes lateral jerk
+  * Cross the lane boundaries faster than in 3 seconds
+  * Prefer acceleration if possible, and avoid deceleration
-* Persist in completion of the lane changing, e.g. do not return back to the initial lane if the maneuver has been executing already
+  * Complete the maneuver, e.g. do not return back to the initial lane if the maneuver has been already started
-* When changing lanes, prefer doing this with acceleration, not deceleration
+* Avoid changing lanes too often (say, once in 5-10 seconds)

 ## Implementation